chess297/chess297/README.md

-# 🖖 there, I'm a frontend developer from 🇨🇳
+# 🖖 there, I'm a developer from 🇨🇳

 <div align="center"><a name="readme-top"></a>